Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Photon shot noise tailored wavelet enhancement

 The advantage of wavelet transform over conventional frequency filtering is that the former allows time-dependent margins for noise reduction which can be observed with shaded blue regions in Fig.~$\ref{algo}$~(d) and (e).
-Detail coefficients at a particular level contain only specific range of frequencies as displayed in Fig.~$\ref{algo}$~(b), so that, the decomposition of PL with a wavelet at a selected scale actually provides a simultaneous time-frequency representation.
+Detail coefficients at a particular level contain only a specific range of frequencies as displayed in Fig.~$\ref{algo}$~(b), so that, the decomposition of PL with a wavelet at a selected scale provides a simultaneous time-frequency representation.

 In general, the signal values above a certain threshold level are assumed to be the noiseless part of the signal, whereas, the segments that lie below the threshold level are regarded as the noise in the wavelet domain.
-To get rid of this noise part, depending on the shrinkage type chosen, the segments that are identified to be noise are reassigned, say to zero or to a certain value.
-In TMT shrinkage we use a slightly sophisticated approach, where rather than setting a single threshold value, we choose margins for the allowed signal range with respect to $l_{j, k}, u_{j, k}$, such that,
+To get rid of this noise part, depending on the shrinkage type chosen, the segments that are identified to be noise are reassigned, say to zero or a certain value.
+In TMT-shrinkage, at each detail level available, we reassign the overflowing raw PL values to the nearest margin value and construct a filtered PL as shown by the yellow lines in Fig.~$\ref{algo}$~(d) and (e).
+Finally, we map the thresholded signal back to the time domain by inverse UWT and obtain a TMT-enhanced PL, which we represent by $N^{\beta}(t)$ where superscript $\beta$ denotes the order of TMT filter.
+We would like to note that the time dependence of enhanced (raw) PL, $N^{\beta}$ ($N^{\text{raw}}$) is sometimes omitted for the sake of simplicity in the remaining part of this paper.

-where $R_j^{\text{hard}}$ and $d_j^{\text{raw}}$ denote the filtered and raw PL at the $j$th decomposition level, respectively, for hard wavelet shrinkage (Fig.~\ref{algo}~(d)).
-We note that there are various shrinkage types available~\cite{nason08}, yet in this paper, we only use hard wavelet shrinkage for simplicity.
-By obtaining filtered PL for each detail level, one can recover the enhanced PL in the time domain by means of inverse UWT, that is,